osrf-sig-interoperability/community/README.md

 Monthly meetings can be accessed from this link: https://meet.google.com/qoj-nfxx-bxy

+A recurring event can be found for the interest group on the [Official OSRF Events Calendar](https://calendar.google.com/calendar/embed?src=agf3kajirket8khktupm9go748%40group.calendar.google.com&ctz=UTC).

 Meetings will usually take place on the first Thursday of each month.
 Check the [agenda](agenda) directory for specific plans for upcoming sessions.